Beef lovers, this recipe is for you!

 If you’re making the dish at home, you can always make it even more nutritious if you make dashi from scratch and use fresh, lean slices of beef.

-Yoshinoya, Japan’s favorite Gyudon restaurant chain, conducted a study and found that people who ate Gyudon for three months did not experience any negative health effects.
+Yoshinoya (like the dish), Japan’s favorite Gyudon restaurant chain, conducted a study and found that people who ate Gyudon for three months did not experience any negative health effects.

 There were no metabolic issues, no weight gain, and no blood sugar increases.